google/WebFundamentals/src/content/en/updates/2019/05/desynchronized.md

 });
 ```

 Next, call `getContextAttributes()` to determine if the hint is supported.
-Alas,
-this does not guarantee a desynchronized canvas because the feature requires
-hardware support.

 ```javascript
 if (ctx.getContextAttributes().desynchronized) {